fdve/bcs_compiler_implementation/README.md

 (Also make sure that both test platforms had the same bison flex c++ make etc)

+[] Add a script which installs all programs automatically?

 ### Language Reference
 The compiler compiles source programs which are written in a toy language called Star.
 The reference for this language can be find the root git directory, named langref_star.pdf.
+A couple of sample programs written in the Star language can be found in directory Y.

-### Compiling a sample program
+### Compiling a Star program

-### Compiling your own program
+`make compiler`

-### Common Pitfalls
+### Common mistakes
 The star language has grammer in which all control flow statements begin with a uppercase character.
 Therefore, a common mistake would be to make if (a > b) or if a > b. instead of If a > b